-Tests for the existence of an SQL sequence called NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
-OWNER is nil by default which means that only sequences owned by users are examined.
-If OWNER is a string denoting a user name, only sequences owned by OWNER are examined.
-If OWNER is all then all sequences are examined.
+Tests for the existence of an SQL index called name in database which defaults to default-database. owner is NIL by default which means that only indexes owned by users are examined.
+If owner is a string denoting a user name, only indexes owned by owner are examined.
+If owner is :all then all indexes are examined.